AIC-BV/wn-faq-plugin/README.md

 - Assign categories to your FAQ
 - Define questions and answers in your FAQ
 - Control which FAQs are published
-    - 'Published'
+    - Published
-    - 'In progress' allows backend users to see them on the frontend
+    - In progress: allows logged in backend users to see them on the frontend
-    - 'Hidden'
+    - Hidden
 - Add a featured status to FAQ
     - Featured
     - Not featured